 Okay – that should be plenty of info to get you started with your new grocery shopping ways, but just in case, here are a few more tips to launch you into dream catcher healthy shopper status.

-Store your reusable bags in your car so that you don’t forget them.
+ONE: Store your reusable bags in your car so that you don’t forget them.

 When you’re done putting your groceries away, put your bags right back in your car so they’re ready to go for next time.

-Make a shopping list.
+TWO: Make a shopping list.

 If you plan your batch cooking and weekly meals in advance and then scan your kitchen for anything else you need for the week, you’ll have a solid list and everything you buy will have a purpose, instead of buying random ingredients and never doing anything with them except tossing them out when they go bad.

-Make grocery shopping part of your weekly routine and enjoy the process.
+THREE: Make grocery shopping part of your weekly routine and enjoy the process.

 Grocery shopping is the crucial first step in eating a plant rich diet.
 It’s as important as drinking your green smoothies, so think of it as self-care and embrace it.
 Be sure to give yourself plenty of time at the store and don’t bring your kids if you can help it.